 You may want to share information with interested parties if you plan to strategically work together or have a third party invest in your business.
 As such, you need types of contracts that can safeguard vital information.

-For instance, a Non-Disclosure Agreement protects your confidential information and gives you the right to pursue legal action if the other party discloses the confidential information covered under the agreement.
+For instance, a Non-Disclosure Agreement protects your confidential information and gives you the right to pursue legal action if the other party discloses the confidential information that the agreement cover.
 You can use a Non-Disclosure Agreement with your employees, vendors, partners or clients.

 4. Sales Contracts